LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 |9|56.865|19.841|
 |10|55.628|45.135|

 After testing ten times, downloading a file with four concurrent connections is faster than download a file with a single connection.
-The test results may vary according to machine and netowrk performance.
+The test results may vary according to machine and network performance.

 ## Download a gzip file from Amazon Web Services